waynecharr/Javascript_Quiz/README.md

 - "added remaining buttons, fixed timer error, added log for high scores" - kind of a big update. added a bunch of function buttons such as submit score, back button, and view high scores.
 Updated a small amount of css.
 Added in the scoreArray to log scores and append it to a list.
 - "updated README" - quick changes to the README.
 Need to add an image folder for images.
 - "CSS changes, added images" - made some changes to the CSS.
 Added images to the png.
+- "Added notes in the index and js files" - just some quick extra notes to explain my tought process.

 ## Resources